geegatomar/EFraS/README.md

 # VNR Mapping

+So far we have established the substrate (physical) network.
+Next, we shall look at how to *map* the virtual nodes of the VNR (Virtual Network Request) onto the substrate network nodes, and how the IP addressing of the virtual hosts is performed.
+We explored multiple options for mapping virtual nodes onto physical nodes such as encapsulation, VXLAN, VLAN, etc. but ultimately chose to go ahead with the VLAN approach.

 ## IP addressing of virtual hosts
+Every virtual host is given the next available IP address in the subnet of the 'host layer switch' connected to the host that it is being mapped on.
+For example, if a virtual host `vnr1_vh1` has to be mapped onto the substrate host `h3` ('10.1.0.0'), then it is given the IP address of '10.1.0.1'.
+Logically, it means that they all are under the host with IP subnet of '10.1.0 /24', which is basically the subnet of the corresponding '*host layer switch*'.
+Hence, we are simplifying the process of IP addressing by assigning virtual hosts addresses *as if they belong to the substrate network*.
+(This saves us the hassle of doing additional mappings and encapsulation, simplying the implementation).
+This was also the reason to add the additional layer of host switches (i.e. *Modified spine-leaf topology*) so that the host switches can represent every block of substrate network host, and every additional host under it would represent the virtual hosts mapped onto it.
+TODO: Diagram.
 TODO: Explain why we have added an additional layer of host switches (i.e. *Modified spine-leaf topology*.
 Add draw io diagrams for this.

 ## VLAN isolation
 TODO

+TODO: where each VNR's hosts belong to a separate VLAN and there is isolation between .

 ## Traffic control (bandwidth restriction)
 TODO